Russia rejects U.S. concerns over Vietnam base role in bomber flights

 “It is strange to hear such statements from representatives of the state whose armed forces are permanently stationed in a number of Asia-Pacific countries and which continues to increase its level of military activity in the region," Russia's Defense Ministry said.

-It said U.S. statements that the refueling of Russian bombers from Vietnam could lead to increased regional tensions was "puzzling."
+It said U.S. statements that the refuelling of Russian bombers from Vietnam could lead to increased regional tensions was "puzzling."

 The ministry said Russian Air Force activities and cooperation with Vietnam were "carried out in strict accordance with international norms and bilateral agreements are not directed against anyone whatsoever and shall not be a threat to peace and stability in the Asia-Pacific region.”